dongphilyoo/GenerativeMusic/blog/week5.md

 Overall, the most influential components of a machine learning model are the algorithm and data used.
 A model is only as good as the data it learns from, and as we will see below, this is imperative to maintaining the integrity of decisions made from machine learning algorithms.

 What is machine bias?
-Machine bias is the growing body of research around the ways in which algorithms exhibit the bias of their creators or their input data.
-As machine learning is increasingly used across all industries, bias is being discovered with subtle and obvious consequences.
-It is important to note that machine learning algorithms rely on bias — statistical bias.
-These algorithms could not make any predictions at all if it wasn’t for the statistical bias required to make estimations about new data that the model has never seen before.
-Machine bias is different than statistical bias.
-Said simply — machine bias is programming that assumes the prejudice of its creators or data.

 There have been a wide range of discoveries of biased machine learning outcomes over the last few years in correlation with the growing use of the technology.
 As much as machine learning offers significant increases in convenience, oftentimes this benefits some to the detriment of others.